HighwayofLife/PyroStreams-Geocoder-Field-Type/README.md

 _1.0.1-dev_

 * Add support for field slugs: latitude and longitude (Adam Fairholm)
-* Create CSS and JS files to clean up geocoder
+* Create CSS and JS files for geocoder
 * Add the ability to drag the marker
-* Message feedback on location setting
+* Message feedback on success and errors

 _1.0.0 - August 27, 2012_